-- Exploratory drilling & Test Tube well (TTW)

-- Installation of Production Tube well (PTW)

-- Solar panel Installation

-- Construction of pump house with tin roof

-- Submersible pump Installation

-- Water reservoir (plastic) tanks Installation

-- HDPE pipe networking

-- Fittings and fixing of community taps for water collection, etc.
+- Exploratory drilling & Test Tube well (TTW) - Installation of Production Tube well (PTW) - Solar panel Installation - Pump house construction (Industrial tin shed) with toilet - Submersible pump Installation - Water reservoir (plastic, 10,000L) tanks Installation - HDPE pipe networking - Fittings and fixing of community taps for water collection, etc.

-Estimated footprint / land area: Project will benefit an area of around 120693 square meter(Water Distribution Zone area).
+Estimated footprint / land area: DRP peoples of 84,900 square meter area (Water Distribution Zone area) will be benefited after implementing the project.
 However, the land area may change during construction period.
-To construct the various components of the Scheme, the following land allocations were made totaling approx. 2638 square meter land required for this scheme out of total scheme area 120693 square meter: around 230 square meter land required for establishing solar panel and pump house, approx. 278 square meters for 9 nos. water tanks, around2130 square meters for up to 66 nos. tap stands and around 4523 (for both transmission & Distribution pipeline) meter for the pipe line installation length.
+To construct different components of the scheme total 2770 sqm land will be required, out of this 2770 sqm land following land allocation will be made, among this around 230 square meter land require for establishing solar panel and pump house, approx. 247square meters for 8 nos. water tanks, around 2293 square meters for up to 72 nos. tap stands.
+Around 788m transmission & 2300m Distribution pipeline will be constructed for water supply networking system (the figure of water tank and tap stand is estimated not surveyed, surveyed figure is not available)

-Natural Resources: For implementing the proposed intervention some natural resources to be consumed by the project activities (i.e. water and sand for concerting, making mortar etc.) and camp site worker (i.e. Water for drinking and kitchen work).
+Natural Resources: For implementing the proposed intervention some natural resources will be consumed by the project activities (i.e., water and sand for concerting, making mortar etc.) and camp site worker (i.e., Water for drinking and kitchen work).
 Required water would be sourced from nearby the available GW source.
 Beside sand would be collected from local market.
-Considering the subproject natures and extent, it's predict that approximately 300-350 litter/day water would be required for this scheme.
+Considering the subproject natures and extent, it's predicted that approximately 300-350 litter/day water would be required for this scheme.

-Brief description of sub-project site: (e.g. present land use, Important Environmental Features (IEFs) near site, etc.:
+Brief description of sub-project site: (e.g., present land use, Important Environmental Features (IEFs) near site, etc.:

-Camp based Mini Piped Water Supply System (MPWSS) is located at Camp- WDZ\KRC.03-Block-A (Figure-1 & 2).
+Camp based Mini Piped Water Supply System (MPWSS) is located at Camp_2E, Block_E-03.
 The proposed land is owned by government.
-Insignificant amount of vegetation, treeswill be affected for implementing the pipe line work in scheme area.
-The buildup infrastructures in and around the subproject site includes one health post, 4 mosques, 13 learning center, 4 moktabs, distribution center and one bazar and residence of DRP as well.
-Herringbone bond road close to the sub project site somewhere only footpath exists.
-In few place along the proposed pipe line pucca drain are observed.
+Neither any tree, structures and community properties will be affected nor land requisition will be needed.
+The buildup infrastructures in and around the sub-project site includes learning center of BRAC, CiC Office, care office, health post, mosques, moktabs, food distribution center, bazar and residence of DRP as well.
+The selected site is plain land and the nearest top of the hill is 30-35ft away from the site.
+Herringbone bond and pucca road is very close to the site.
+In few places along the proposed pipe line pucca drains are observed.